samarth1107/Snake-Game/README.md

 # Snake-Game
-simple snake game with image and python script
+simple snake game with image, txt and python script